wgseligman/GramsSim/util/README.md

    short - optional one-character abbreviation for
            a short command-line option

-   value - the number/text/bool used by the program;
+   value - the number/text/bool passed to the program;
-           can be overriden on the command line
+           can be overridden on the command line

    type  - string/bool/integer/double